 Social media has been for many years a tool for me to connect with other artists and to showcase my work.
 More and more though social media has lost its appeal to me.
 The reasons for that are complex and partly personal, but have also evolved around an increasing and alarming sense of how unsafe in many ways the online world is to the vulnerable; how it affects how we relate to each other; and how I have come to believe it can negatively impact our sense of self and other.
 The irony perhaps is that my work has always evolved around similar issues, yet that the medium that I have used to share my work for more than a decade seems to be instrumental in worsening them.

 Recent events in my personal life have contributed to the decision to continue on a different path.
 I still greatly and passionately care about art, but I prefer now to help - and work for - other artists.
 I am thankful for the wonderful people with whom I have connected through artist and writer networks and who have been supportive of me and my work.
-As an artist and private person I will no longer be active though online in any capacity, and I will now longer maintain or keep a profile on social media.
+As an artist and private person I will no longer be active though online in any capacity, and I will no longer maintain a profile on social media.